hyperledger/besu-docs/docs/Tutorials/Examples/Nat-Manager-Kubernetes.md

 !!!example

-    Here is an example that you can customise with your own ports and routing rules.
+    Here is an example that you can customize with your own ports and routing rules.

     ```yaml
     ---